tc39/proposal-bigint-math/README.md

-Several built-in `Math` functions would make sense with BigInts, yet still do not support them;
+Several built-in `Math` functions would make sense with BigInts, yet they still do not support them;
 they only support regular floating-point JavaScript Numbers.
 This proposal extends those functions’ behavior to accept BigInts: